 Like other national parks, Olympic has seen a dramatic increase in visitation over the last few years.
 Olympic hosts over 3 million visits each year.
 Hurricane Ridge and the Hoh Rain Forest experience crowded conditions during busy periods throughout the year, including spring break, throughout the summer, and especially holiday weekends (Memorial Day, 4th of July and Labor Day).

-Peak summer visitation time is from 10am - 2pm.
-To avoid the crowds, try to arrive before 10am or visit after 2pm on normal weekends, and after 3pm during holidays.
+Peak summer visitation time is from 10 am - 2 pm.
+To avoid the crowds, try to arrive before 10 am or visit after 2 pm on normal weekends, and after 3 pm during holidays.

 When the parking area at the Hurricane Ridge Visitor Center reaches capacity, traffic is then metered at the entrance station at Heart O' the Hills, and vehicles enter as others exit.
 Wait times can be up to two hours, but vary based on visitor turnover.

 For visitors wanting a quiet experience with fewer people and a better chance to see wildlife, we suggest arriving before 10am or after 5pm, or visit in the off season.
-All trails and parking lots are busy June-August.
+June, July and August are the three busiest months for visitation.
+All trails and parking lots are busy during these months.

-Starting mid/late June, the Hoh Rain Forest Visitor Center parking area can reach capacity by 10am daily.
+Starting mid/late June, the Hoh Rain Forest Visitor Center parking area can reach capacity by 10 am daily.
 Traffic is then metered at the entrance station, and vehicles enter as others exit.
 Wait times will vary based on visitor turnover.